 19 May

-TBC A talk from the Head Gardener at Tyntesfield and a wool bird crafting session.
+A talk from the Head Gardener at Tyntesfield and a plant, seedling and seed swap.

 16 June (please note location change; Time TBC)